- As dogs age, their nutritional requirements change and evolve.

 However, there are issues when it comes to feeding your senior dog.
 Neither the Association of American Feed Control Officials (AAFCO) nor the National Research Council have determined official dietary requirements for aging dogs.
 It’s partly because senior dogs vary so much in their individual needs.
 That may explain why commercial foods for seniors vary so widely in nutrient levels.

 Nobody expects you to be a nutritionist just to pick out a bag of dog food.
 But you should be aware of just a few important factors that apply to most senior dogs.
+This will help you choose the best dog food for your senior dog.

 Don’t Restrict Protein